Join Here | Log In

 While many of these chronic diseases have different initiating factors (toxicants, bacteria, etc.), the process of inflammation alongside the lack of resolution underlies their pathology.

-Cardiovascular Disease (CVD) – In cardiovascular disease, ALOX5 was identified in an early genetics study.
-This gene encodes one of the enzymes needed for converting EPA into a pro-resolving mediator.
-Additionally, the enzyme is involved in increasing inflammatory lipid mediators.
+In cardiovascular disease, ALOX5, an enzyme involved in SPM synthesis, was identified in an early genetics study.
+In addition to SPM synthesis in the presence of EPA, the ALOX5 enzyme can also synthsize inflammatory lipid mediators.
 The discovery that the gene was linked to CVD was the first signal that there was something wrong with resolving inflammation in heart disease.
 Currently, researchers point the finger squarely at the lack of resolution of inflammation as causal in heart disease.
 One recent study explains:

 “Atherosclerosis is a major human killer and non-resolving inflammation is a prime suspect” [ref]

-Chronic back pain: Lower back pain, which affects a fairly large portion of the population at various times in life, is due to neuroinflammation.
+Lower back pain is due to neuroinflammation.
 Animal models of herniated lumbar disc pain show that protectin D1 (from DHA) decreases inflammatory cytokines (IL-1β and IL6), facilitates healing, and attenuates the pain.[ref]

-Arthritis affects millions of people worldwide.
 From RA to osteoarthritis to gouty arthritis, inflammation is at the heart of this painful condition.
-Patients with arthritis have lower levels of some SPMs, depending on the type and aggressiveness of the disease.
-In arthritis studies, treatment with resolvin D1 or MaresinR1 acts as an analgesic for days to weeks.
+Studies show that patients with arthritis have lower levels of specific SPMs, depending on the type and aggressiveness of the disease.
+Treatment with resolvin D1 or MaresinR1 acts as an analgesic for days to weeks.
 Supplementation with DHA and EPA also has some effectiveness in helping reduce inflammation in arthritis.[ref]

-IBD: Inflammatory bowel disease (Crohn’s or ulcerative colitis) is caused by chronic intestinal inflammation.
+Crohn’s and ulcerative colitis are caused by chronic intestinal inflammation.
 The lack of resolution of inflammation is thought to be a strong contributing factor: “…defective expression of pro-resolution mediators may contribute to the chronic inflammatory response associated with IBD.
 Notably, colonic mucosa from UC patients demonstrates defective LXA4 [lipoxin A4] biosynthesis, which may contribute to the inability of these patients to resolve persistent colonic inflammation.”[ref]

-Diabetes: In type 2 diabetes, there is inflammatory dysregulation.
-Research shows that the BLT1 receptor for resolvin E1 doesn’t signal as well as it does in people without diabetes.
+In type 2 diabetes, research shows that the BLT1 receptor for resolvin E1 is impaired.
 Interestingly, higher levels of resolvin E1 were able to overcome some of the inflammatory dysregulations.[ref]

 Research on neuropathic pain and supplemental SPMs shows an array of positive results (mostly in animal studies).
 Lipoxin A4 reduces inflammatory hyperalgesia, inhibits NF-kB, and reduces IL-1B, TNF-a, and IL6.
 Resolvins blunt pain perception, down-regulates NF-kB in the lower back, prevents inflammatory hypersensitivity, and acts as an analgesic.